jwharm/flatpak-gradle-generator/README.md

 - The plugin has not been published yet.
 To test it, clone the repository, publish the plugin to mavenLocal, and load it from there (follow [these instructions](https://elmland.blog/2019/08/10/add-mavenlocal-to-gradle-plugin-resolution/)).
+- Parent poms are not added to the list.